llpeterson/applications/multimedia.md

 </figure>

 Consider the two users in [Figure 2](#sipproxy).
-The first thing to notice is that each user has a name in the format , very much like an email address.
-When user Bruce wants to initiate a session with Larry, he sends his initial SIP message to the local proxy for his domain, .
+The first thing to notice is that each user has a name in the format `user@domain`, very much like an email address.
+When user Bruce wants to initiate a session with Larry, he sends his initial SIP message to the local proxy for his domain, `cisco.com`.
 Among other things, this initial message contains a *SIP URI*—these are a form of uniform resource identifier which look like this:

 ```pseudo
 SIP:larry@princeton.edu